 In any customer experience, certain phases have more impact than others – either positive or negative – and create a measurable impact on the rest of the relationship.
-Positive results lead to customer who trust you, are more willing to forgive mistakes, and are more interested in your other products or services.
+Positive results lead to customers who trust you, are more willing to forgive mistakes, and are more interested in your other products or services.
 But if they don’t go so well, customers are more likely to stray; they pounce on every mistake, and they’re very reticent to use your other offerings.

 The moments that matter vary by experience, and even by individual.
 Effective journey maps show these Moments of Truth.
 But even if you don’t have a journey map – or if yours just isn’t very good – there’s one area that is consistently important in B2B experiences: The new customer onboarding journey.